apribadi/untyped-pointer/README.md

-# ptr-monotype
+# untyped-pointer

-A pointer type without pointee type or mutability information.
+A pointer type that does not specify a pointee type or mutability.